NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 ![5c36be4af1eab](https://i.loli.net/2019/01/10/5c36be4af1eab.jpg)

-These Marker are metal discs on the top of a metal rod which is dug into the ground and disks themselves lie horizontal and face the sky.
+These Marker are metal discs on the top of a metal rod which is dug into the ground, the disks themselves lie horizontal and face the sky.
 The face of the Marker has compass degree markings which are immensely helpful when navigating the trail with a compass, and the number of the next Marker that should appear.
 From 33 it was off to 34 and the majestic Crystal Creek Falls.

 ![5c36bef71f6f9](https://i.loli.net/2019/01/10/5c36bef71f6f9.jpg)